 Yogurt or Cottage Cheese

-Yogurt and cottage cheese provide a great combo of protein and carbohydrates, which you want after exercise.
+Both yogurt and cottage cheese provide a great combo of protein and carbohydrates, which you want after exercise.
 Yogurt also has beneficial bacteria (probiotics) that improve our gut health.

-The reason it’s so great is because it has nearly the perfect 3:1-4:1 ratio of carbohydrates to protein, ideal for rebuilding and replenishing muscles after a long or intense workout.
+The reason it’s so great is that it has nearly the perfect 3:1-4:1 ratio of carbohydrates to protein, ideal for rebuilding and replenishing muscles after a long or intense workout.